-FIELD SEMESTI ER HOURS English (Composition, Literature, and Speech) Philosophy 6-12 Distributed in at least two of the following: Introduction 0.1.2 to Philosophy, History of Philosophy, Philosophy of Re- 1 ligion, Ethics, Logic.
-4-6 Bible, or Religion History 6-12 A survey course in World History or particular courses in Ancient, Medieval, and Modern History.
-Psychology 2-3 Foreign Languages: 4.3 Greek 8-12 At least one of the following: Latin, Hebrew, French, German 4-6 Natural Sciences (Physical or Biological) 4-6 Social Sciences 4-6 At least two of the following: Economics, Government or Political Science, Sociology, Social Psychology, Education.
-Additional courses in the liberal arts and sciences areas show ıld he selected to provide up to 90 semester hours.
-College courses of etudy with less than 60 semester hours in liberal arts and sciences v vill be ATIT De considered unsatisfactory.
+FIELD SEMESTER HOURS English (Composition, Literature, and Speech) 12-16 Philosophy .....
+6-12 Distributed in at least two of the following: Introduction to Philosophy, History of Philosophy, Philosophy of Religion, Ethics, Logic.
+Bible, or Religion 4-6 History 6-12 A survey course in World History or particular courses in Ancient.
+Medieval, and Modern History.
+Psychology ....
+2.3 Foreign Languages: Greek 8-12 At least one of the following: Latin, Hebrew, French, German 4-6 Natural Sciences (Physical or Biological) 4-6 Social Sciences.
+4-6 At least two of the following: Economics, Government or Political Science, Sociology, Social Psychology, Education.
+Additional courses in the liberal arts and sciences areas should be selected to provide up to 90 semester hours.
+College courses of study with less than 60 semester hours in liberal arts and sciences will be considered

 All applicants for admission as regular or graduate students shall be expected to meet the minimum requirements of preseminary studies or shall make satisfactory arrangement to make up any deficiency under the direction of the Credits Committee.
-Some recognition of compensating credit in other fields may be allowed at the discretion of the Credits Committee.
 Students in college are urged to plan their college program to conform to this recommendation.
 The subjects provided in these minimum requirements by no means include all the courses which would be profitable, but are rather a statement of minimum standards.